With Lead Assign, we can enable the quick response that is critical to engaging online customers with a better service experience.

 That’s what Lead Assign was created to do.
 Our lead management platform utilizes AI-based lead scoring and routing to distribute leads to the most qualified channel partner for that deal.
 The real-time solution offers simple integration with multiple CRMs so you can get the visibility and data you need without adding any more software.
 Eliminate the waiting period for your leads by texting or emailing their info to the right partner within minutes of their engagement.
 See your potential success with the Power of Automation.

 If you want to hear more about how Lead Assign can help your channel partners sell more and close faster, we’d love to talk with you.
-Schedule a demo with one of our specialists to get started.
+Send a test lead to get started.